 Tom points out (and rightly so) that the premium placed on plain language in technical writing is a feature of the profession, not a bug.
 Even if we lament that it tends to dampen our interest in eloquence, we can value how it serves as a corrective to the preponderance of opaque prose in the world that hinders understanding.

-Tom also observes that the use of sophisticated terminology in literature and academic writing is not some egregious, systemic flaw.
+Likewise, Tom observes that the use of sophisticated terminology in literature and academic writing is not some systemic flaw.
 Such usage can be a legitimate way of identifying yourself as a member of a discourse community that expects complex vocabulary and grapples with complex ideas.
-Besides, novelists and essayists often like to have fun with language, and their rhetorical situation often grants them this freedom.
+Besides, novelists and essayists often like to have fun with language, and their rhetorical situation grants them this freedom.

 “Good writing,” he concludes, “is using the words that tell the right story in the most economical way for the present audience.
 That is consistent whether we are talking about technical writing, scholarly essays, or fiction.”